Benjamindavid03/python_exercises/README.md

 7. Creating the Objects and assigning the values
 8. Access the properties of the class
 9. Calling the method ShowDetail from the Human class
-10. Object oriented Programming
-11. Properties and methods
+10. Properties and methods
-12. Constructors
+11. Constructors
-13. Parameterized Constructors
+12. Parameterized Constructors

 Classes taught using https://colab.research.google.com/